msaminathan/Fourier/README.md

 8. **Download**: Installation and deployment guide
 9. **Final Thoughts**: Summary and continued learning
 10. **Development Story**: Original requirements and development process
+11. **AI Agents in Development**: How AI agents were used to build this app

 ## 💻 Usage